-Our sustainability committee currently consists of Jerry Yang, Joe Tsai and Maggie Wu.
+Our sustainability committee currently consists of Jerry Yang, Walter Kwauk, Joe Tsai and Maggie Wu.
 Mr. Yang is the chairman of our sustainability committee.
-Mr. Yang satisfies the "independence" requirements of Section 303A of the NYSE Listed Company Manual.

 Our sustainability committee is responsible for, among other things:

 - assisting the board in identifying and evaluating the company's ESG opportunities and risks; - overseeing an evaluating the implementation and performance of ESG initiatives and projects; and - advising the board on ESG-related legal, regulatory and compliance developments and public policy trends.